Canada–Alaska Railway: 1920–1939

-The Edmonton, Dunvegan and British Columbia Railway reached westward from Alberta to Dawson Creek, BC in 1930.
+The Edmonton, Dunvegan and British Columbia Railway reached westward from Alberta to Dawson Creek, BC, in 1930.
 Earlier, rumours had circulated regarding an extension from this railhead through the Yukon to the Alaskan territory.

-Interest waning, the 1930s were more focussed upon a highway to Alaska.
+Interest waning, the 1930s were more focused upon a highway to Alaska.

 1940–1949

 During World War II, the head of the United States Western Defence Command and Fourth Army announced there was no pressing need for a railway to Alaska.

 The United States Army Corps of Engineers surveyed a rail route during 1942–1943.
 When Japan ceased to be a threat, the idea was temporarily abandoned, until tensions arose with the Soviet Union.
 If the sea-routes to Alaska were threatened, it was considered the Alaska Highway had the capacity to supply only one division of troops stationed in the north.
 In 1948, a resolution was passed by the U.S. House of Representatives Foreign Relations committee to approve negotiations between Canada and the United States for the construction of a rail line.

 The Port of Seattle and its feeder railroads were opposed to the project because it would reduce its sea-freight traffic with Alaska.
 Nevertheless, Senator Warren Magnuson, from Washington state, was a strong proponent of the scheme.
 He envisaged a link connecting the Fairbanks-Seward line with the Alaska-Yukon boundary.
 The PGE would build and operate the line northwest to this point, the project being financed by the American Congress in the form of prepaid trackage rights.

 The US Senate approved negotiations with Canada, but the House of Representatives resolution failed.
 The Senate Foreign Relations committee requested the president's co-operation with the Canadian government on surveys and studies.
 In due course, President Truman signed the railroad bill, which authorised him to negotiate an agreement with Canada for the $112-million Prince George-Fairbanks link.
 Opinion remained divided over the military merits of the scheme.